RWOverdijk/playground-VadgtLtj/markdowns/welcome.md

 This Nodejs template lets you get started quickly with a simple working example using npm.
 If it is your first contribution then you should have a look at the [Getting Started](https://tech.io/doc/getting-started-create-playground) document.

-The source code is on [GitHub](https://github.com/TechDotIO/nodejs-template), please feel free to come up with proposals to improve it.
+The source code is on [GitHub](https://github.com/TechDotIO/nodejs-template), please feel free to come up with proposals to improve it!

 # Hands-on Demo